 Chia seed recipes?
 I thought that chia seeds were for the chia pets advertised on TV or on department store shelves.
 Perhaps, you even have one of these sprout-covered clay sculptures displayed on your counter right now.
-But you might not know that the chia seeds that create the fluffy green afro are packed with amazing health benefits.
+What you might not know is that the chia seeds that create the adorable fluffy green afro are packed with amazing health benefits.

 If you live in the Southwest American, chances are you walk by chia plants every day and don't even realize it.
 This Mexican mint, Salvia hispanica, is a plant native to the central Mexican plateau and Guatemala.
 It can even grow as far north as Texas, Arizona, and southern California.
 The plant grows about 3 feet (1 m) tall, with leaves alternating on opposite sides of the stem.
 The white or purple flower spikes produce mottle-colored white, brown, purple, or black seeds about 1 mm (0.04 in) in diameter.